 Save button and site features

-If you go to a site that has the Save button or a Pinterest widget, Pinterest can use info about that visit to customize your experience back on Pinterest.
-For example, if you recently visited a bunch of websites that sell camping gear, we might show you more Pins related to the outdoors, show you other stuff that people have saved from those websites or show you Promoted Pins for hiking gear.
+If you go to a site that has the Save button or a Pinterest widget, Pinterest can use info about that visit to customise your experience back on Pinterest.
+For example, if you recently visited some websites that sell camping gear and feature the Pinterest Save button, we might show you Pins from the websites you visited, more Pins related to the outdoors, or Promoted Pins for hiking gear.

-- When you go to a Pinterest-infused site, Pinterest uses a cookie to note the visit.
-(What’s a cookie?
-Just a super-small file that gets auto-added to your browser.)
+When you go to a Pinterest-infused site, Pinterest uses a cookie to note the visit.
+A cookie is just a really small file that gets auto-added to your browser.

-If you don’t want Pinterest using stuff you do off Pinterest to personalize your experience, here are some things you can do:
+If you don’t want Pinterest using stuff you do outside Pinterest to personalise your experience, here are some things you can do:

-- Go to your account settings and turn off Personalization.
+- Go to your account settings and turn off Personalisation